Dhruvid98/SFAL-VSD-SoC-Design/Day 5/README.md

-# Introduction to Logic Synthesis
+# Day 5: Introduction to Logic Synthesis

 - Tools used for the lab session
   * Iverilog - Verilog compilation and simulation